-The Pennsylvania State University established The Institute for Non-Lethal Defense Technologies (INLDT) in November 1998 as part of its overall mission of teaching, research and public service.
+The Pennsylvania State University established The Institute for Non-Lethal Defense Technologies (INLDT) in November 1998 as part of its overall mission of teaching, research, and public service.
 The Institute is dedicated to providing a base of multidisciplinary knowledge and technology that supports the development and responsible application of minimal force options for both the military and law enforcement.
 The Institute is administered by Penn State's Applied Research Laboratory under the direction and support of the Office of the Vice President for Research.

-Disclaimer Information - Use of this or any other DOD interest computer system constitutes consent to monitoring at all times.
+Disclaimer Information - Use of this or any other DoD interest computer system constitutes consent to monitoring at all times.
 Please read the entire disclaimer statement.

-The Institute supports Department of Defense and the Department of Justice's non-lethal requirements through the following focus areas:
+The Institute supports the Department of Defense and Department of Justice's non-lethal requirements through the following focus areas:

 The Human Effects Advisory Panel (HEAP)

-The INLDT also conducts independent technical assessments for many of the JNLWD NLW technologies.
+INLDT also conducts independent technical assessments for many of the JNLWD NLW technologies.
 Additionally, similar work is ongoing in support of the National Institute of Justice (NIJ).
-These assessments follow the straightforward, broadly accepted methodology of the HEAPs and provides the research sponsors programmatic and technical recommendations before major program decisions are made.
+These assessments follow the straightforward, broadly accepted methodology of the HEAPs and provide the research sponsors programmatic and technical recommendations before major program decisions are made.

 Research and Development

 The research efforts conducted through and with INLDT have ranged from the characterization of the Taser waveform to the development of specialized test equipment to capture parametric data on impact forces of blunt trauma munitions.
-In addition to extensive non-lethal munitions characterization, and a significant biological research effort into the commercial-off-the-shelf (COTS) Human Electro-Muscular Incapacitation (HEMI) technology, The INLDT has been the primarily developer of the Distributed Sound and Light Array (DSLA) prototype system in several forms for several different platforms.
+In addition to extensive non-lethal munitions characterization, and a significant biological research effort into the commercial-off-the-shelf (COTS) Human Electro-Muscular Incapacitation (HEMI) technology, INLDT has been the primary developer of the Distributed Sound and Light Array (DSLA) prototype system in several forms for several different platforms.
 More recently, INLDT has been at the cutting edge in research into carbon nanotube acoustics.

-Penn State teaches the elective Non-Lethal Weapons: Supporting the Operational Art Across the Range of Military Operations at all of DOD’s professional military education (PME) venues.
-These courses are presented at the National Defense University, the Army War College, the Air War College, the Naval War College, the Joint Forces Staff College, the Army Command & General Staff College, the Air Command & Staff College and the USMC Command & Staff College.
-Additionally, INLDT completed the report: Combatant Commander Engagement: Non-Lethal Weapons Training and Education Road Map for the JNLWD which has served as a chart for the Directorate in addressing current and future education and training needs.
+Penn State teaches the elective "Non-Lethal Weapons: Supporting the Operational Art Across the Range of Military Operations" at all of DoD’s professional military education (PME) venues.
+These courses are presented at the National Defense University, Army War College, Air War College, Naval War College, Joint Forces Staff College, Army Command & General Staff College, Air Command & Staff College, and USMC Command & Staff College.
+Additionally, INLDT completed the report, "Combatant Commander Engagement: Non-Lethal Weapons Training and Education Road Map" for the JNLWD, which has served as a chart for the Directorate in addressing current and future education and training needs.

-The INLDT has a global reputation as a leader in the area of examining the technologies, tactics, and public policies surrounding the responsible application of NLW force options.
-The International Law Enforcement Forum was founded by the INLDT in 2001.
+INLDT has a global reputation as a leader in the area of examining the technologies, tactics, and public policies surrounding the responsible application of NLW force options.
+The International Law Enforcement Forum was founded by INLDT in 2001.
 The Forum has been providing the opportunity for professional discussion by practitioners on the development of new concepts, operational analysis, and operational requirements in the area of minimal force options and less-lethal technologies.
-It continues to provide and foster subject matter expertise in operations, policy, technical evaluation, testing, training, human/ medical effects, accountability and law, both domestically and internationally through workshops and conferences.
+It continues to provide and foster subject matter expertise in operations, policy, technical evaluation, testing, training, human/ medical effects, accountability, and law, both domestically and internationally through workshops and conferences.
 The United Kingdom's Home Office and its Northern Ireland Office (NIO) have both used the Penn State-sponsored ILEF workshops and reports to support and sustain the progress of peace and stability in Northern Ireland through the better understanding of less-lethal options for policing.

 Additional specific contributions have been or are being made in the following areas: